Securing EB-1 Extraordinary Ability Approval Without Citations or Publications: A Successful Case

 Our legal team meticulously crafted a compelling case, focusing on the unique aspects of his career that demonstrated his extraordinary ability.
 We highlighted his numerous patents, awards, and recognition within the industry, along with his role in pioneering cutting-edge technologies.
 We were able to build a robust case that showcased his exceptional talent and influence.

-After a thorough review process, our client’s EB-1 petition was approved, despite the absence of traditional academic citations and publications.
+After a thorough review process, our client’s EB-1 petition was approved in 3 days through premium processing, despite the absence of traditional academic citations and publications.
 This success story is a testament to the importance of personalized legal strategies and the ability to think outside the box.
 Our client’s journey proves that extraordinary ability can be recognized in various forms and that with the right legal support, achieving an EB-1 visa is possible even under unconventional circumstances.

 Do you have a similar case or one that seems hopeless?
 Don’t be discouraged.
 We have successfully handled many complex cases.
 If you are facing a similar inadmissibility issue, contact us by phone at 305 515 0613 or email us at info@messersmithlaw.com.